derekyee97/shape-editor/README.md

 # shape_editor-GUI-
 Utilizes javafx to create a shape editor following popular GUI guidelines

-An example of the GUI is provided below.
+An example of the GUI is provided by the screenshots below.

 # Screenshots:
 ![Image of Sorting Animation](https://github.com/derekyee97/shape_editor-GUI-/blob/master/gui_main.PNG)